Well this is embarrassing— I’m a Nutritional Consultant who practices (and preaches) clean keto like gospel— and I have hemorrhoids.

 There are a number of reasons why ketogenic enthusiasts are prone to constipation.
-Today we’re going to identify 6 things you can do to limit your chances of developing constipation while on the keto diet.
-And just in case you’re in the midst of a current case, I’ve got you covered at end of the article with a few of my personal go-to’s for effective booty relief.
+Today we’re going to identify 5 things you can do to avoid constipation while on the keto diet.
+And just in case you’re in the midst of a current case, I’ve got you covered at end of the article with a few effective solutions for booty relief.

 5 Tips to Prevent Constipation on the Keto Diet

 Prior to keto, most of us were accustomed to deriving our daily dose of fiber through breads, whole grains, cereals and legumes— all of which are not so keto-friendly.
 The thing is, most of us are able to cut out these starchy foods in order to achieve ketogenic success, but few of us are able to hit our dietary fiber count after doing so.

 The current Dietary Guidelines for Americans recommend the following approximate daily intake:

 - adult men require about 34 grams of fiber (depending on their age)